Wait Till Helen Comes: Adaptations

 On 28 August 2014, actress Sophie Nélisse stated on her Twitter account that she would act in a film adaptation of the book as Molly.
 She also stated that her sister would act in the film as well.
 On 12 September 2014, Variety announced that financing and cast were in place and principal photography would commence on the production of a film adaptation of Wait Till Helen Comes.
 The work would be directed by Dominic James, and would star Maria Bello and the Nélisse sisters.
 Production was slated to begin later that same month.
 Principal photography began on 28 September 2014 in Winnipeg, Manitoba.
 Author Mary Downing Hahn appears in the film in a speaking role, mentioning to one of the producers that as a little girl she had always wanted to be an actress in movies.
 This is the first of her books to be adapted into a feature film.
 The movie was released in November 2016.

 The book was adapted into a graphic novel by Scott Peterson, Meredith Laxton, and Russ Badgett, published in September 2022.

 Reception

 Kirkus Reviews praised the book but commented that it would be a more appealing read for "children comfortable with the genre" as the material in the book was "serious and chilling".
-Vice reviewed the book from an adult's perspective, stating that while the book's resolution would make sense to a younger reader, that they did not believe that the issues would not be easily solved by talking to the adults, as they believed that Heather's troubles did not solely stem from her keeping a secret.
+Vice reviewed the book from an adult's perspective, stating that while the book's resolution would make sense to a younger reader, they did not believe that the issues would be easily solved by talking to the adults, as they believed that Heather's troubles did not solely stem from her keeping a secret.